kantega/html5pixelmagic/README.md

 HTML5 Pixel Magic!
 ========

-Demo code for programmatic access to video using Java and HTML5 / Javascript
+Workshop code for learing how to access video using HTML5 / Javascript

 To run this: